 UVA protection can also be indicated by the letters ‘UVA’ in a circle which indicates that it meets the EU standard.

-You should never use sunscreen in order to spend longer in the sun.
 No sunscreen, no matter how high the factor, can provide 100% protection.

 Tips for using sunscreen properly